Pre-flop play against weak MTT players. Part 1

 2. Provoke them to make even more mistakes.

-So, we can conclude that a few details when playing against weak players become less important, if at all:
+So, we can conclude that a few details when playing against weak players become less important, if at all important:

 1. Balancing your range